 Corona Virus Situation

-During this difficult period we are not taking any new donations of books or packing materials.
+During this period we are taking only very limited donations of books - mainly for children.

-Our offices are closed apart from a small crew who are ensuring that we can continue to supply books for prisons.
+Our offices are closed apart from a small crew who are ensuring that we can continue to supply books for prisons and local schools.
 Please be assured that we are doing everything we can to protect the safety of staff still working.

 books in prison